JacobDWaters/Okta-Workflows/Okta/Audit all app groups/readme.md

 The workflow consists of the following flow(s) and table(s):

 Flows
-- "1.
-Schedule run list applications"
+1. Schedule run list applications
-- "2.
-Paginate"
+2. Paginate
-- "3.
-Get groups for app"
+3. Get groups for app
-- "4.
-Get info for groups
+4. Get info for groups

 Tables
 - Application Groups